Conservative Laestadianism: Distribution

 Conservative Laestadianism is located mainly in northern Europe and North America.
 Small congregations can be found in Africa, southern Europe and South America.
 There are about 115,000 Conservative Laestadians, most of them in Finland, the United States and Sweden.
 Most (80,000-150,000) are in Finland.
 Conservative Laestadians organize big summer services every year.
 It is the biggest religious event in Nordic countries.
 About 70,000 guests come from all over the world.
 Conservative Laestadianism does mission work in 16 countries: Ecuador, Estonia, Finland, Germany, Great Britain, Hungary, Canada, Kenya, Latvia, Norway, Russia, Spain, Sweden, Switzerland, Togo and the United States.

 Congregations in North America are located in the following provinces and states:

 Canada: Alberta, British Columbia, Ontario and Saskatchewan.

 United States: Alaska, Arizona, California, Colorado, Connecticut, Florida, Illinois, Michigan, Minnesota, Montana, North Dakota, Oregon, Washington, and Wyoming.

 Child sex abuse scandal

 In 2011, the Finnish news media reported widespread child sexual abuse and coverup within Finnish Conservative Laestadianism occurring over at least 30 years that eventually led to many criminal cases including against several Laestadian lay preachers, resulting in lengthy prison terms.
 Child welfare worker Johanna Hurtig, Ph.D., herself a Conservative Laestadian, allegedly uncovered the abuse in the course of her research on sex abuse in the Finnish Lutheran church as a whole.
 After she was ridiculed and dismissed by the Finnish Conservative Laestadian leadership, Hurtig's findings were reported to the media, leading to wide scrutiny of the sect by the Finnish public.

-Criticism of claims

-An article by Jani Kaaro from July 2015 entitled "Laestadians – A Modern Witchhunt" in the Finnish publication Rapport, questions the methods used to build the cases against the church leaders by the Finnish criminal justice system, in particular alleging the possible planting of the false ideas in children's minds.